fikayo-sanni/ductape-docs/docs/storage/overview.md

 });
 ```

-See [Cloud-linked components](../cloud/cloud-linked-components) for the full AWS / GCP / Azure provisioning matrix and update flows.
+See [Cloud-linked components](../cloud/cloud-linked-components) for the full AWS / GCP / Azure provisioning matrix, tier reference, and update flows.

 ### Updating Storage